The world of sales can be a complex, fast-paced and competitive space.

 Who is an SDR?

 The term SDR refers to a sales development rep. These inside sales reps focus all of their attention on outbound prospecting; they’re not concerned with closing sales, but rather moving leads through the sales funnel.
 In terms of KPIs, their performance will be governed by qualifying leads and booking meetings or demos.
-They’re highly focused on this singular task, and this specialism can make them highly effective and efficient members of a broader sales team.
+They’re highly focused on this singular task, and this specialism can make them highly effective and efficient members of a broader sales team, ultimately contributing to improving sales lead quality.

 What does a sales account executive do?